 Come out in your own time

 Coming out is a process.
-Whether you come out to family, friends, work colleagues or teammates, no one knows better than you the right time to tell people.
+Whether you come out to family, friends, work colleagues or teammates, you will know the right time to tell people.
 Where possible, try to find a time that suits and an environment where you feel comfortable.

 Other people’s responses don’t define you